BigFootLime/B1/README.md

 <!-- a Keenan d'expliquer ce que lui a fait-->

+### Sidebar

+On each page, once logged in, the user has access to a sidebar that has been created with tailwind css, it allows the user to navigate throughout the application.

 ## Explanation php Dashboard and Product Management

 When we login correctly, with the correct information, we can direclty access the 'acccueil.php' page\